olaven/exam-pg6101/README.md

 * username: "adam@mail.com", password, "adam"
 * username: "charlie@mail.com", password, "charlie"

+### General notes
+The end-to-end tests fails sometimes, due to limited system resources on my machine/docker and the fact that there are a lot of services.
+I have addressed this issue by increasing the time they take to run.
+I have also given Docker more memory.
+If the integration tests fails due to a timeout, I would greatly appreachiate if this could be kept in mind.

 ### Assumptions
 * The `movies/lb_id`-endpoint does not serve any purpose other than testing load balancing in e2e-test.
 My assumption is that this is fine in an exam, as I want to show that load-balancing is working.